Manjiri-here/Kubernetes/kubernetes commands.md

 $ kubectl delete po <podname>

+# Essential diagnostic commands

+kubectl describe pod <pod-name>
+kubectl logs <pod-name>
+kubectl top nodes
+kubectl top pods

+Survival tip: Use kubectl get all for a quick cluster overview — it’s like hitting ctrl+shift+i in your browser: everything is revealed! 🕵️

 # kubectl explain-

 $ kubectl explain <resource name like pod, node, service, deployment>    # used to list more information about the resource